mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 known for their shady deal ings, stringently avoids murder in her schemes, never rips off a close associate, and never leaves her lesser confederates in a situation where they will be in grave danger.
-She does, however, detest incompe- Game Designers' Workshop tence, and will desert confederates who have gotten themselves into trouble by their own stupidity.
+She does, however, detest incompe-Game Designers' Workshop tence, and will desert confederates who have gotten themselves into trouble by their own stupidity.
 Shawna will avenge herself on any who have upset one of her schemes,